andrew-wilkes/cubic/README.md

 The *Run Sequence* button opens a panel that lists some sequences of moves that may be played.

+The slider adjusts the playback speed of animations, and next to that is a button to open a background color selector panel.

 ## Color Map

 This will be used to edit and track the state of the faces of the cube.
 For example: to copy the state of a physical Rubik Cube in order to run the solver on it.
 Or to copy the image for reference.